cvvergara/gmt-OSGeoLive/doc/rst/source/sphdistance.rst

     Specify the quantity that should be assigned to the grid nodes.
 By default we compute distances to the nearest data point [**-Ed**].
-    Use **-En** to assign the ID numbers of the Voronoi polygons that each grid node is inside, or use **-Ez** for a nearest-neighbor grid where we assign all nodes inside the polygon the z-value of the center node.
+    Use **-En** to assign the ID numbers of the Voronoi polygons that each grid node is inside, or use **-Ez** for a natural nearest-neighbor grid where we assign all nodes inside the polygon the z-value of the center node.
     Optionally, append the resampling interval along Voronoi arcs in spherical degrees [1].